 Cara O. Frank, L.OM.

-Here’s a lovely recipe from Food52.com for a simple carrot soup.
+Here’s a lovely recipe from Food52.com for simple carrot soup.

-This growing season, I’ve had a lot of fun using vegetable “offal”.
-I’m including a recipe for carrot top- farro soup ( you can use brown rice if you don’t have farro) that I submitted to food 52 last year.
+For many years, I’ve had a lot of fun using vegetable “offal.”
+I’m including a recipe for carrot top- faro soup (Faro is a kind of wheat, so if you’re gluten free, then try brown rice or millet).
 I’m also adding my favorite recipe from this summer: radish top pesto.
 It’s spicier than basil pesto and has a clean and bright flavor.
-I spent a week eating it on hard-boiled eggs.
+No, it’s not sweet.
+It focuses on warm and spicy flavors, which helps to move stagnation.
+A perfect counterpoint to sweet.

 Creamy Carrot Soup